 With a shrug, I drank more, staring at their urine tester.
 "There's holes in the bottom of this.
 How is it going to read anything?"

-She gave me a look like I were crazy.
+The nurse gave me a look like I were crazy.
 "Your planet is so barbaric.
 Pissing in a plastic jar?
-It's disgusting!"
+Disgusting!"
 She sighed.
 "The Sopolo is computerized.
-The matrix of filters scans waste particles as you-"
+The matrix of filters scans waste particles as you—"

 All of a sudden, my bladder felt like it were going to explode.
 I jumped to my feet, fighting the urge to let it all go right there.
 "Where—"

-She pointed to a sterile looking hospital bathroom.
+The nurse pointed to a bathroom.
 "Place the Sopolo in the cabinet when you're finished."

 It was humiliating, but I performed their little obscene test, sticking the device in a cubbyhole above the toilet tank.